Roakz/myCitySubscription/README.md

 The platform will have:

-- Organization / administrative platform
+- Organization / administrative platform with digital asset management
-- Public-facing website and mobile app
+- Public-facing website
-- Digital asset platform
+- Mobile app

 ### Public Interface